Travel Policies & Procedures

 Reasonable charges will be allowed without receipt.
 Reasonable is usually defined as $1 per bag for each level of handling.
 These should be claimed as “Other Authorized Expenses.”

 For charges in excess of $10.00, receipts must be attached to the expense voucher.
 These charges should be claimed as “Other Authorized Expenses.”

 Group travel involves any university employee traveling with other non-employees (students) where the university is paying for travel expenses.
 In this case, itemized and original receipts must be submitted for ALL expenses, including meals.
 A list of all travelers must be submitted with the voucher for reimbursement.

-International Travel must be approved by the Budget Manager and the President of the University.
+International Travel must be approved by the President of the University, Provost, and the department Budget Manager at least six (6) weeks before the first date of travel.
 A copy of the approval must be attached to the voucher for reimbursement.
 If actual expenses exceed the estimated expenses shown on the approval, the original form should be resubmitted showing the excess charges and again be approved by the Budget Manager and the President of the University.
 If you wish to receive a cash advance, you must also attach a copy of the approval.